 The national touring exhibition, „Willy Brandt – Freedom Fighter, Chancellor of Peace, Bridge Builder” has been touring Germany since the autumn of 2019.
 Its opening took place on 22 October in the German Federal parliament.

 The international touring exhibition, „Willy Brandt 1913-1992.
 A Life for Freedom, Peace and Reconciliation between Nations” provides information on the most important stages and events of his life in the language of the respective exhibitioning country.
-It can be seen at the German Historical Institute in Moscow until 15 December 2020.
+Its opening took place on 15 September 2020 in the German Historical Institute Moscow.

 Willy Brandt is one of the outstanding statesmen of the 20th century.
 He laid the groundwork for reconciliation with Germany’s eastern neighbours and was a passionate advocate for German and European unity.
 In addition he campaigned for global solidarity and understanding among nations.